-In a basic robot ROI calculation value, the production income is considered in the calculation.
+The production income is an essential part of the robot ROI calculation value.
 The cost savings are the difference between your current situation and your potential situation.

-In fact, a robot cell investment does not increase income, but rather savings.
+Besides, a robot cell investment does not increase income, but rather savings.
 Also, remember to find a reliable robot integrator and request a formal quotation.
-However, before proceeding with the investment you need to do a risk analysis and request the robotic integration company to help you with the Robotic ROI.
+However, before proceeding with the investment, you need to do a risk analysis and ask the robotic integration company to help you with the Robotic ROI.